An apples-to-apples comparison of two leading solutions for automated bookkeeping and financial operations

 - Check security, compliance and audit export options.

-- Real data trial and evaluate reconciliation accuracy and time savings.
+- Run a real data trial and evaluate reconciliation accuracy and time savings.

 Conclusion